-Peter Salzmann, M.D., M.B.A., age 55, has served as a member of ISL's board of directors since October 2019 and as the Chief Executive Officer of IMVT Corporation.
-Since the closing of the Business Combination in December 2019, Dr. Salzmann has served as our Chief Executive Officer and also as a member of the Board.
+Peter Salzmann, M.D., M.B.A., age 56, has served as our Chief Executive Officer and also as a member of the Board since the closing of the Business Combination in December 2019.
+Dr. Salzmann has served as a member of ISL's board of directors since October 2019 and as the Chief Executive Officer of IMVT Corporation since June 2019.
 From November 2018 to June 2019, he served as Global Brand Development Leader in Immunology at Eli Lilly and Company, where he designed and executed a comprehensive indication development strategy and oversaw Phase 2 and 3 clinical trial execution.
 From March 2013 to October 2018, Dr. Salzmann was Head of U.S. Immunology at Eli Lilly, and Managing Director of Lilly Alps from January 2011 to April 2013.
 From January 2008 to December 2010, Dr. Salzmann was the Head of Marketing for Eli Lilly China.
 Dr. Salzmann currently serves as a member of the board of directors of Corbus Pharmaceuticals Holdings, Inc., a publicly traded biotechnology company.
 Dr. Salzmann earned a B.A. in Chemistry from Northwestern University, an M.D. from University of Chicago's Pritzker School of Medicine, and an M.B.A. from Stanford University's Graduate School of Business.